leevanrell/leevanrell.github.io/_posts/2020-1-30-MagicMirror-build.markdown

 For the frame, I used this [frame](https://amzn.to/2uCL8Rk) (though when I bought it was for $100, not $150 so you may want to look elsewhere).

-First thing is to always test to make sure that the monitor works, saves time and heartbreak.
+The first thing to do is to make sure that the monitor works; it saves time and heartbreak.
 Then remove the bezel from the monitor and be careful of any ribbon cables connected to the monitor and the bezel.
 For my monitor, the display was divided into two parts physically, the power supply/input logic board, and the display itself.
 So to keep them together I applied a hefty amount of duck tape.
 Because who has power tools?

 This is the final product somewhat: